 Frequently Asked Questions

 Most patients are candidates for laparoscopic inguinal hernia repair.
 In rare instances, due to prior surgery in the lower abdomen such as radical prostatectomy, hysterectomy, or colon resection, the resultant scar tissue may prohibit a laparoscopic approach.
 In these instances, an open approach may be necessary.

 Factors influencing the approach to hernia surgery include nature of surgery, patient characteristics, surgeon training, facility equipment, etc. Dr. Zaré believes the ideal approach for each procedure is the safest and the least invasive approach.
 For the most complex hernia repairs like repair of hiatal or para-esophageal hernias, robotic surgery has added advantages over laparoscopic and open surgery and is our preferred approach.
 For other procedures like repair of inguinal hernias, laparoscopic surgery with the totally extraperitoneal approach (TEP) is the gold standard approach.
-Since it can only be performed laparoscopically, that is our favored approach.
+Since it is ideally performed laparoscopically, that is our favored approach.
 For umbilical, peri-umbilical, ventral, and incisional hernias, open tension-free retro-rectus approach that can be performed through a single limited incision offers the least invasive approach, as one can avoid multiple incisions, intra-abdominal adhesions, and mesh exposure to the abdominal viscera.

 Laparoscopic inguinal hernia repair usually takes 30 minutes to complete.
 Open umbilical or small ventral hernia repairs usually take 30 minutes, while larger ventral or incisional hernia repairs may take 45-60 minutes.
 Robotic hiatal or para-esophageal hernia repairs usually take 90-150 minutes to complete.

 This depends on the type of surgery.
 Majority of abdominal wall hernia repairs are performed at ambulatory surgery centers and you are discharged home within an hour of completion of the procedure.
 Robotic hiatal or para-esophageal hernia repairs are performed at the hospital, and you are discharged home the day after surgery.

 No. Because of anesthetic drugs and pain medications, you will not be able to drive immediately after surgery.
 A responsible adult will need to accompany you home.